samsonasik/ci4-album/CONTRIBUTING.md

 To contribute, you can send pull requests with :

 - Typo fix.
-- Use [CodeIgniter 4 Coding Standard](https://github.com/codeigniter4/coding-standard), you can check with run command:
+- Use [CodeIgniter 4 Coding Standard](https://github.com/codeigniter4/coding-standard), you can fix and check with run commands:

 ```bash
 # fix your code style